aro-tech/extended-mockito/README.md

 ##List of added matchers:

-String matchers
+**String matchers**
  * containsAllOf
  * containsOneOrMoreOf

-Lambda Predicate matchers for lists
+**Lambda Predicate matchers for lists**
  * allItemsMatch
  * oneOrMoreItemsMatch

-Lambda Predicate matchers for objects and primitives
+**Lambda Predicate matchers for objects and primitives**

+*Mockito already accepts lambdas for argThat(), intThat(), etc. but does not accept Predicate instances, and the lambdas accepted by argThat(), intThat() etc. require type casts.
+The following methods accept a Predicate instance or a lambda without the need for a type cast.*
  * objectMatches (use only for objects, not for auto-boxed primitive types)
  * intMatches
  * longMatches